BerndHessling/ShinyQC/README.md

 ## <a name="head1"></a>Package description

 This package allows the automatic analysis and visualization of proteomics standard samples.
 ID rates as well as certain parameter can be monitored over time for multiple LC-MS platforms in an interactive web application.
+In addition, a logbook function is implemented, that allows to track hardware on LC-MS systems like column exchanges or calibrations, which can also be visualized in plots.
 The software supports any kind of peptide standard and is highly flexible.

 It consists of three R-scripts: